 How to Deal With a Job Rejection

 Picture this, the job search is on.
 You have had a few interviews with companies you quite like, and your experience is a good fit for the role.
-But then all of a sudden, you are rejected from a role.
+But then all of a sudden, you experience job rejection.

 Firstly, you’re not on your own in experiencing rejection after an interview.
-You may or may not have been feeling confident after the interview, but it doesn’t mean that a rejection hurts any less.
-You may feel as though your confidence has taken a knock, especially if your job search was positive up until this point.
+Even if you were feeling confident, it doesn’t mean that a rejection hurts any less.
+Your confidence may take a knock, especially if your job search was positive up until this point.
 All these feelings are perfectly valid and normal.

-But we are here to tell you that this rejection is just a stumbling block on your way to landing your dream role, at your dream company.
+But we are here to tell you that this rejection is just a stumbling block on your way to landing your dream role.
 Believe in yourself and your abilities!

-It is important to remember that the way you handle rejection is just as important as the skills on your CV when it comes to securing a new role.
-If you allow rejection to knock your confidence and make you doubt your abilities, it could negatively affect your performance in future interviews.
+It is important to remember that the way you handle rejection is just as important as the skills on your CV.
+Allowing rejection to knock your confidence and make you doubt your abilities, will negativley effect your interview performance.

-If you are struggling with a recent job rejection, we have put all our decades of recruitment experience together to offer you advice on how best to deal with the emotions you are feeling right now, and how to springboard off from these emotions into a positive mindset ready to start job searching again.
+If you are struggling with a recent job rejection, we have put all our decades of recruitment experience together.
+We can offer you advice on how best to deal with the emotions you are feeling right now.
+You can springboard from these emotions into a positive mindset to start searching again.

 1. It’s in your human nature to be affected by rejection

-Rejection weighs heavily on our minds because our brains are programmed to focus more on negative elements rather than positive ones.
+Rejection weighs heavily on our minds because our brains are programmed to focus more on the negative rather than positive.
 This hard-wiring is why a rejection can feel completely disheartening to us.
-The reality is that you may be exaggerating the reasons behind why you were rejected from a role and this is what is causing you to feel so unmotivated to carry on your job search.
+The reality is that you may be exaggerating the reasons behind why you were rejected from a role.
+This is what is causing you to feel so unmotivated to carry on your job search.

-If you were rejected from the role because you are simply not the correct fit for the role, we advise that you take a step back and realise that you may be overgeneralising the situation.
-Just because you have been told you are not right for one job does not mean you won’t be right for jobs you apply for in the future.
+If you were rejected from the role because you are simply not the correct fit for the role.
+We advise that you take a step back and realise that you may be overgeneralising the situation.
+Just because you have been told you are not right for one job does not mean you won’t be right for others.

 In reality, you are still a strong candidate and you should remember that one rejection doesn’t define you.
-Take this stage in your job-seeking process as an opportunity for a fresh start to do even better next time.
+Take this stage in your job-seeking process as an opportunity to start fresh.

 2. A rejection is all part of the process